-Figure 5.18 depicts the modelled trough base, derived from the SLBL procedure.
+Fig. 5.17 depicts the modelled trough base, derived from the SLBL procedure.
 The bedrock surface modelled is of parabolic shape, defined by the SLBL parameters described in chapter 3.3.2.
 One characteristic of the SLBL algorithm is the dependence on the valley floor width.
 At wider parts of the valley floor the SLBL produces a deeper surface, in contrast to narrow parts, where the surface is less deep.
 Consequently, a surface is produced that may not correspond to a realistic subglacial bedrock surface.
 This artificial surface contains sinks upstream of narrow valley parts.
 In reality these narrow parts would have resulted in the formation of steep gorges, corresponding to the two gorges located in the Turtmann Valley.
 Thus, these parts are underestimated by the SLBL modelling.

-Figure 5.18 A - 3-dimensional shaded relief image (DTM 5m) of the modelled glacial trough base.
-The valley floor part of the DSM has been lowered using the SLBL procedure.
-The curvature of the modelled bedrock surface corresponds to the mean trough slope profile curvature.
-B - Depth of the modelled valley fill.
-Bright colours represent deeper areas, dark colours shallower parts.
-C - Close-up of the modelled trough surface showing the deeper surface (dark colours) in the wider valley parts (foreground) and a decrease of depth (bright colours) at the narrow locations (background).
+A: 3-dimensional shaded relief image (DTM 5m) of the modelled glacial trough base using the SLBL procedure.
+B: Depth of the modelled valley fill.
+Bright shades represent deeper areas, dark shades shallower parts.
+C: Close-up of the modelled trough surface.